There’s not many people on this planet that I describe as truly, genuinely lovely people – the kind that are made up of nothing but goodness.

 When I was about 12 I had what my parents called pre-teen “puppy fat”, but what most other people would call moderate obesity.
 I actually can’t believe I was allowed to go horse riding back then, those poor horses – no wonder Max threw me off.
 And then in my mid- to late-teens I shrunk to the size of my right thigh, but I still couldn’t look in the mirror.

 When I was living in Aix-en-Provence at university I got acne on my cheeks.
-For a whole year, I barely wanted to leave my dorm but also didn’t want to miss out on socials, so I’d do my best to hide my face with une écharpe (scarf) and emo-esque hairstyles – a strong look.
+For a whole year, I barely wanted to leave my dorm but also didn’t want to miss out on socials, so I’d do my best to hide my face with a French scarf and an emo-esque hairstyles, quite a strong look as you can imagine.

 Looking back, all of these things have made me a hell of a lot more compassionate than I ever would have been without them.
 But I do still feel like a fatkid inside.